Bill Owens: The Legacy of Suburbia – Photographs 1964-2022

 – $85 plus shipping

 Geir Jordahl and Kate Jordahl have been photographing and working with the photographic image for the past forty years.
 This book features their images and projects which have been shaped by decades of exploring, studying, traveling, and teaching.
-The book explores two shared lives in photography in images and stories.
+The book explores two shared lives in photography, images and stories.